What is Conversational Intelligence?

 Agents who feel their career prospects are limited will be less motivated than those who can see a clear pathway for progression within the organization.
 Outline how high performing agents can progress their career within your company and ensure agents are made aware of the opportunities that lie in wait for high performers.

-Another call center best practice which more and more companies are focusing on is the creation of a physical that is conducive to productivity.
+Another call center best practice which more and more companies are focusing on is the creation of a physical workspace that is conducive to productivity.
 Boost productivity by introducing the most ergonomic furniture and desk options into your office.
-Some other tactics include standing desks, rest lounges, natural lighting, warm colors, and inspiring art work and posters will also help boost motivation and productivity.
-The introduction of collaborative workspaces are useful for team meetings and can help to create a bond among your agents.
+Some other tactics include standing desks, rest lounges, natural lighting, and warm colors.
+Inspiring artwork and posters will also help boost motivation and productivity.
+Collaborative workspaces are useful for team meetings and can help to create a bond among your agents.

 If agents are continuously told what to do, their motivation levels will suffer.
 By letting your agents take on the role of decision-makers, you can foster a sense of ownership in the group and they will feel empowered.
 The way you can do this is by asking for feedback and suggestions about how processes and performance levels can be improved.
 Feedback must be acted upon, or agents will quickly grow tired of making suggestions that get ignored.
 Using contact center performance management software, like CallMiner, can help streamline the process.

 You should try and introduce a culture of continuous improvement in your call center.
 One way to drive improvements is to hold retro team meetings where you can your team review the past week, month, or quarter and analyze what you did well, what you didn’t do well, and what you can improve on.
 Focusing on these three areas and opening the floor to agents and managers can help you identify and correct the elements in your team’s workflow which are not working well.